Poison Ivy Rash in Children

-Poison ivy rash is an allergic reaction to poison ivy.
-Poison ivy is a very common plant in the U.S. It's similar to 2 other plants called poison oak and poison sumac.
+Poison ivy rash is an itchy, allergic reaction to poison ivy.
+Poison ivy is a very common plant in the U.S. It's similar to two other plants called poison oak and poison sumac.
 The plants cause allergic dermatitis.
 This means the body's immune system releases certain chemicals that cause a skin reaction.
 Most children are allergic to poison ivy.

 What causes poison ivy rash in a child?